michaelkirk/rgis/README.md

 # rgis

 Geospatial data viewer written in Rust.
-Availble on the web ([rgis.app](https://rgis.app)) or natively on desktop.
+Available on the web ([rgis.app](https://rgis.app)) or natively on desktop.

 ## License